ChathurangiShyalika/AAAI-Lab-Rare-Event-Prediction/Part 4/README.md

-# [Part 3] - Problem 2: Model Selection, Development and Evaluation
+# [Part 3] - Model Selection, Development and Evaluation

 📂 **: This section includes discussion and hands-on lab for anomaly prediction using robust modeling techniques, including capturing dependencies between anomalies.** ✨